cristianCeamatu/microverse-bubble-sort/README.md

 ## Built With
 - Ruby
-- VSCode & Atom
+- VSCode
 - Rubocop

 ## Live Demo

-To quickly see our project in action, visit the [live demo](https://repl.it/@JosephBurke2/Bubble-Sort#main.rb) on repl.it.
+To quickly see our project in action, visit the [live demo](https://repl.it/@cristianCeamatu/Bubble-Sort#main.rb) on repl.it.

 ## Getting Started